smtcoq/smtcoq/doc/artifact.md

-To get the articaft, please browse [here](https://drive.google.com/file/d/0BzDtBR99eKp9RVd2aDVidktPNm8/view) and download the `SMTCoq.ova` which is an image of an Ubuntu 16.04 LTS running virtual machine with approximately 3.6GB size (requires 8GB memory once imported).
+To get the articaft, please browse [here](https://drive.google.com/file/d/0BzDtBR99eKp9RVd2aDVidktPNm8/view) and download the `SMTCoq.ova` which is an image of an Ubuntu 16.04 LTS running virtual machine with approximately 3.6GB size (using 8GB memory and a single processor once imported).
 Then, please run [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox);
 from the `File` top-down menu click on `Import Appliance...` and locate the `SMTCoq.ova` image.
 This will create you a virtual machine named `SMTCoq`.
 To run it, simply click on `Start`.